-For assistance with claims, billing, or member card questions, please call or write to Tufts Medicare Preferred HMO Custom Prime Rx Customer Relations.
+For assistance with claims, billing, or member card questions, please call or write to Tufts Health Plan Medicare Preferred HMO Custom Prime Rx Customer Relations.
 We will be happy to help you.

 Method Customer Relations - Contact Information CALL 1-800-701-9000 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m. - 8 p.m.
-(Apr.
-1 - Sept.
-30, Mon. - Fri., 8 a.m. - 8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
 Customer Relations also has free language interpreter services available for non-English speakers.
 TTY 711 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m. - 8 p.m.
-(Apr.
-1 - Sept.
-30, Mon. - Fri., 8 a.m. - 8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-FAX 617-972-9487 WRITE Tufts Health Plan Medicare Preferred Attn: Customer Relations P.O.
-Box 9181 Watertown, MA 02471-9181 WEBSITE thpmp.org
+FAX 1-617-972-9487 WRITE Tufts Health Plan Medicare Preferred Attn: Customer Relations P.O.
+Box 9181 Watertown, MA 02471-9181 WEBSITE www.thpmp.org